 The unpredictable and non-linear nature of Rick and Morty means that it’s hard to predict what will happen next series.
 Hopefully the ‘Interdimensional Cable’ format will return next series – this season, it was replaced by the controversial Never Ricking Morty meta episode.

 We’re still yet to find out what happened to Evil Morty and what he did to the Citadel under his leadership so hopefully he’ll make an appearance next season.

 How can I watch Rick and Morty seasons 1-4?

 Seasons one to three of Rick and Morty are available to watch on Netflix, and also air in the evenings on E4.

-Season four is currently airing exclusively on E4 at 10pm on Wednesdays and the new episodes are then made available to stream on All4.
+Season four aired exclusively on E4 at 10pm on Wednesdays with the new episodes then made available to stream on All4.

-However, season four will soon join the earlier episodes on Netflix, scheduled to arrive on the service on Tuesday 16th June.
+It then joined the earlier episodes on Netflix, arriving on the streaming platform on Tuesday 16th June.